JasonYao3/TTC_transit_delay_proj/README.md

 <a name="Data_Cleaning"></a>
 ## Data Cleaning
 In the 2.Data cleaning Python file, I needed to clean it up the two merged excel files so that they are usable for our analysis.
-I made the following changes and created the following variables:
+I made the following changes and created the following variables.
+After cleaning:
+* the bus dataset has roughly 461000 rows and 18 columns
+* the subway dataset has roughly 113000 rows and 18 columns

 Parsed date into year, month and date and time into hour and minute.